wemaketech/.github/profile/README.md

 # We Make Tech

-We're a dev shop company that can help you to develop ready-to-use blockchain-related products.
-The main stack is Solidity, Typescript, NodeJS, and React.
-We are also experienced with a variety of different technologies
+We're an innovative dev shop dedicated to crafting ready-to-use blockchain solutions tailored to your needs.
+Our core expertise lies in Solidity, Typescript, NodeJS, and React, but our experience spans a vast range of technologies.

-Our stack is
+Our Stack:

-- ReactJS/Typescript/JavaScript (Front End)
-- NodeJS (Back End)
-- Solidity (Blockchain)

-Website <a href="https://we-make.tech" target="_blank">we-make.tech</a>

-Let's build together!
+* Blockchain: Ethereum, Avalaunch, BNB Chain
+* Design: UI/UX, Branding
+* Front-End: ReactJS, Angular, Typescript, JavaScript
+* Back-End: NodeJS
+* Mobile Development: Android, iOS
+* DevOps: Kubernetes, AWS

+Ready to bring your vision to life?
+Check out our website at <a href="https://we-make.tech" target="_blank">we-make.tech</a> and explore our GitHub organization for more insights into our public projects.
+Let's create something amazing together!